okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 </div>

-Each sign-in step may contain one or more _remediations_, or possible user actions.
-Some examples of remediations are:
+Each sign-in step may include one or more possible user actions, such as:
-- Choosing an authenticator, such as Okta Verify or WebAuthN
+- Choosing an authenticator, such as Okta Verify or WebAuthN.
-- Entering a One Time Passcode (OTP)
+- Entering a One Time Passcode (OTP).
-- Cancelling the sign-in
+- Cancelling the sign-in.

 ## Sign-in objects

-Each step in the flow is represented by a _Response_ which contains the information used for creating the UI, general state information.
-The response is also used to cancel the sign-in or retrieve the token after the sign-in succeeds.
+Each step in the flow is represented by a _Response_ which contains the information used for creating the UI and general state information.
+The response is also used to cancel the sign-in, or retrieve an access token after the sign-in succeeds.

 The UI information is divided between two objects in the response, authenticators and remediations.
 An _Authenticator_ represents a type, or factor for verifying the identity of a user, such as a username and password, or Okta Verify.
-A _Method_ represents a channel for an Authenticator, such as using email or SMS for an OTP.
+A _Method_ represents a channel for an authenticator, such as using email or SMS for an OTP.
 An authenticator may have multiple methods.
 A _Remediation_ represents a user action and usually contains most of the information for a step.
 Each response may contain multiple remediations and authenticators.